 Careers that Require a Background Check

+you may ask yourself Can I get a job in criminal justice if I have a criminal record?
 There are certain criminal justice employment opportunities where your criminal history will prevent you from being considered.
 Most government positions as FBI agents, marshalls and border patrol agents require a clean background with no felony convictions.
 Police departments will also want a clean background.
 In addition to passing a background check, most of these positions will also require some type of criminal justice degree before you can be hired.
 However, there are other options available to you.

 Attorneys work Privately

 You don’t have to have a clean background to get your law degree and sit for the Bar exam.
 While most attorneys may expect you to have a clean history, it’s not a legal requirement.
-You can expect to spend four years earning your bachelors and another three years earning your law degree.
+You can expect to spend four years earning your bachelor’s and another three years earning your law degree.
 Depending on the criminal history you’re dealing with, you may be able to earn a position with a law firm and then prove yourself through experience.
 If you’re unable to get a job with a law firm, you can also go into business for yourself.

 Criminal justice jobs extend beyond the aspects of investigations and trials.
 There are many times when people need extra security.
 They may be concerned about appearing in court, or they may have been threatened in the past.
 Whether extra security is needed as a preventive measure or because a viable threat exists, this is one area where someone with a criminal background may be able to still serve justice.
-There are body guards who have turned over a fresh leaf and now dedicated their lives to protecting others.
+There are bodyguards who have turned over a fresh leaf and are now dedicated their lives to protecting others.
 You can also use your experience as a criminal to develop alarm systems and security measures that are more effective.

 Bond Agent and Bounty Hunters

 When someone is arrested, they may have the opportunity to get out of jail while awaiting their trial.
 They may be required to post a bond as a promise that they’ll return for their hearings.
-One area of criminal justice employment you may want to consider is work as a bond agent.
+One area of criminal justice employment you may want to consider is working as a bond agent.
 The bond agent charges a fee in exchange for posting the bond.
 The fee is nonrefundable.
 If the defendant fails to return to court for the hearing, then the bond agent may release the information to different bounty hunters.
 These professionals are only paid if they find the defendant and successfully return them to jail.
 While police need to have a clean record, bounty hunters do not have any such requirement placed on them.